AdrianPeM/forma.api/README.md

     dotnet aspnet-codegenerator controller -name FieldTypesController -async -api -m FieldType -dc ApplicationDbContext -outDir Controllers
     ```

+    1. Before creating a CRUD operation, endpoint or request, define its Request/Response models
+        1. If it is a new feature then define a new folder structure as follows
+            Controllers > NewFeature > FeatureController.cs, Feature.Requests.cs, Feature.Responses.cs
+    2. Create the necessary CRUD operations,endpoints and requests, and use the previously request/response models defined for the method's request and response.

 #### Docker image version management
 1. Work locally using `latest` tag:
     ```bash